krakxn/hardhat-nft/README.md

 yarn hardhat verify --constructor-args arguments.ts DEPLOYED_CONTRACT_ADDRESS
 ```

-### Typescript differences
+### TypeScript differences
 1. `.js` files are now `.ts`
-2. We added a bunch of typescript and typing packages to our `package.json`.
+2. I added a bunch of TypeScript and typing packages to my `package.json`.
 They can be installed with:
    1. `yarn add @typechain/ethers-v5 @typechain/hardhat @types/chai @types/node ts-node typechain typescript`
 3. The biggest one being [typechain](https://github.com/dethcrypto/TypeChain)
    1. This gives your contracts static typing, meaning you'll always know exactly what functions a contract can call.